Authorization¶

 Note

-That there is also options to manage users with a federated solution.
+In case of a Query value, no groups are created.
+But this data provides the possibility to integrate with options to manage users with a federated solution.
 For more information, see ldap integration with groupsynclist.

-DevOps engineers could additionally create a PaasNs with the following definition:
+DevOps engineers could additionally create a PaasNS with the following definition:

 Example